 People and Change

-Since all aspects of interim and change journeys involve people, interim leaders ought be able to balance various organizational needs while implementing solutions to achieve objectives.
+Since all aspects of interim and change journeys involve people, interim leaders ought be able to balance operational needs while implementing strategic solutions to achieve objectives.
 They also need to make sound judgments when weighing short-term priorities against long-term goals.
 Ultimately, an effective interim leader should be able to frame change and communicate transition in a way that inspires and motivates people.

 From – To